Meteor-Community-Packages/meteor-collection2/README.md

 }
 ```

-Indexes are build in the background so it does *not* block other database
+Indexes are built in the background so indexing does *not* block other database
 queries.

 ## Offline Collections